High school cross country runners racing — Case Study

 Some runners need to move to recover, but the impact of a recovery run can be counterproductive.

-• The Fix: Replace the standard “Easy Monday” run with 45 minutes of aqua jogging or cycling.
+Replace the standard “Easy Monday” run with 45 minutes of aqua jogging or cycling.
 This flushes lactate and increases blood flow while preserving the legs for Tuesday’s hard workout.
+It’s the same principle behind maintaining the aerobic stimulus when athletes miss a week of running.

 Sloppy form often sets in during the final miles of a long run.